Rusty-Stuff/blog/_posts/2024-04-28-new-form-captcha-features.md

 ## What to expect

-If you want to give it a try, checkout the captcha on our homepage [formoxy.com](https://formoxy.com).
+If you want to give it a try, checkout the captcha on our homepage [formshive.com](https://formshive.com).

-- This feature is free to use for all Formoxy users
+- This feature is free to use for all Formshive users
 - You will not be charged for messages that do not pass the captcha
 - Messages that do not pass the captcha, are rejected and not stored
 - This feature is fully GDPR compliant